HaiderMalik12/ng2-dep/to-do.md

  - Injectable to use inject third party services
  - like http , VehcileService, StoryService, LoggerService,ErrorService

+  WHat it does?

+ - A marker metadata that marks a class as available to Injector for creation

+ - Because Injectors are the guys who are responsible for instantiating components like HerosComponent.

+ -

  #### Why do we need Service ?

   - A service provides anything our application needs.
   It often shares data or functions between other angular features
+  - t's a coding pattern in which a class receives its dependencies from external sources rather than creating them itself.

  #### When should you create Service?